A Complete Guide to Corrosion Monitoring

 What Comes Next?

-After inspectors collect visual or other data on the status of corrosion while conducting corrosion monitoring they may take the following steps:
+After corrosion application inspectors collect visual or other data on the status of corrosion while conducting corrosion monitoring they may take the following steps:

 - Make a determination about whether the asset is fit for service